 7. Include Your Acting Essentials

 Be sure to include with your cover letter the basics you’d want any talent agent, manager or casting director to have about you.
-Send your current headshot (with resumé stapled back-to-back).
+Send or submit online your current head-shot (with resumé stapled back-to-back).
 Make sure all the contact information you send, including any website urls and credits, are accurate and up to the minute current.
-If you have a business card, include it (great if that has your picture on it as well).
+Add IMBD if you have credits to share.

 8. Open Strong

 The opening of any letter is a greeting.
 Remind the talent agent where and how your paths crossed.
 Be friendly and specific: “It was lovely speaking with you at the DGA screening of…”